Jean-François Seznec: Experience

 Prior to joining Georgetown University, Seznec taught at Columbia University's Middle East Institute in the School of International and Public Affairs, from 1986 to 2006.

 Seznec also has 25 years of experience in international banking and finance, of which ten years were spent in the Middle East.
 He began his banking career at Chase Manhattan Bank, where he spent two years with the Saudi Industrial Development Fund in Riyadh, Saudi Arabia.
 He then worked for the Saudi European Bank, and during that time spent six years in Bahrain at the bank's offshore unit.
 Seznec also worked in New York for the Bahrain Middle East Bank.

 Throughout his career Seznec has served on various management and director boards.
 He has been a senior advisor for the Petroleum Finance Company (PFC) in Washington, D.C.
 From 2000 to 2008 he served on the board of advisers for the Middle East at Human Rights Watch.
 He is also a member of the Middle East board of advisers for Zurich Insurance Company, and a board member of the Stimson Center and the Oasis Foundation.

 Publications

 Seznec has written extensively on the politics and economics of the Persian Gulf region.
 His latest book is an edited volume entitled Industrialization in the Gulf: A Socioeconomic Revolution, published by Routledge in 2010.
 His first book, published in 1987, is entitled The Financial Markets of the Arabian Gulf, published by Croom Helm in 1987.
+His second book, The Financial Markets of the Arab Gulf: Power, Politics and Money" was published with Routledge in 2018.

 Seznec has also contributed chapters to many academic books and published scholarly articles in numerous trade publications.

-Seznec is a contributing author to several publication outlets including Foreign Policy, Jadaliyya, The Daily Star, and the Harvard International Review, and a frequent guest and interviewee for numerous media outlets.
+Seznec was a contributing author to several publication outlets including Foreign Policy, Jadaliyya, The Daily Star, and the Harvard International Review, and still is a frequent guest and interviewee for numerous media outlets.